Under the Influence (Chris Brown song): Commercial performance

-Following the song going viral and becoming a sleeper hit, "Under the Influence" entered the charts during Summer 2022 in most regions for the first time, including reaching the top ten in Australia, Luxembourg, Greece, Malaysia, New Zealand, South Africa, Philippines, Singapore, Slovakia, Switzerland, and the United Kingdom.
-It has since received three gold and Platinum Music certifications.
-A sped-up version, titled "Under the Influence (Body Language)", was also released.

-The song debuted at number 36 on the US Billboard Hot 100 on the issue dated September 24, 2022, three years after it was released.
-As a result, Brown became the first R&B singer in history to have over fifty top-40 hits on the Billboard Hot 100.
+Despite not being initially released as a single, "Under the Influence" became a viral sleeper hit in 2022 via TikTok.
+During the summer of 2022, the song entered the charts in many countries for the first time, reaching the top ten in Australia, Luxembourg, Greece, Malaysia, New Zealand, South Africa, Philippines, Singapore, Slovakia, Switzerland, and the United Kingdom.
+It debuted at number 36 on the US Billboard Hot 100 on the September 24, 2022 week, three years following its release.
+With "Under the Influence", Brown became the first R&B singer in history to have over fifty top-40 hits on the Billboard Hot 100.
 The song peaked at number 3 on the Billboard Global 200, making it Brown's first top ten on the Global 200 chart since the chart was introduced in 2020.
+The song topped the R&B/Hip-Hop Airplay chart, making it Brown's tenth number-one song on the chart.
+"Under the Influence" first reached No. 1 on Apple Music's Top 100: Global chart in mid-September 2022.